-Compared to the U.S., every race/ethnicity in Erie County has a lower labor force participation rate than their national average excepting for the Native Hawaiian and Other Pacific Islander demographic, which for Erie County (72.22%) is higher than the U.S. rate of 66.8%, although this demogrpahic only accounted for 0.03% of Erie County's population in 2018.
+Compared to the U.S., every race/ethnicity in Erie County has a lower labor force participation rate than their national average excepting for the Native Hawaiian and Other Pacific Islander demographic, which for Erie County (93.3%) is higher than the U.S. rate of 66.8%, although this demographic only accounted for 0.03% of Erie County's population in 2019.

-The workforce participation rate remained steady for the most part of th elast decade, but since 2015 has fallen -1.4% in Erie County to 60.7% in 2017.
-The U.S. national workforece participation rate for 2017 was at 63.4%, and has experienced a similar -1.6% drop during the same timeframe.
+The workforce participation rate remained steady for the most part of the last decade, but since 2015 has fallen -1.6% in Erie County to 60.5% in 2019.
+The U.S. national workforce participation rate for 2019 was at 63.4%, and has only experienced a -0.4% drop during the same timeframe.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Talent Workforce topic are:

 This indicator measures the workforce participation rate across all demographic categories older than 16 in Erie County for latest data year, as a percentage.
 The labor force participation rate is a measure of the active portion of an economy's labor force.
-The trend for workforce participation is down and worse from 2016 to 2017, with a reported drop of -0.7% within the County.
+The trend for workforce participation is slightly down and worse from 2018 to 2019, with a reported drop of -0.1% within the County.

 This indicator measures the percentage of the population 25 years old or older of Erie County who possess a bachelors degree or higher for the latest data year.
-The world is increasingly producing high‐ skilled jobs.
-Our region's ability to compete with workers and economies worldwide is dependent on having an educated workforce.
-According to the Georgetown Center on Education and Workforce, about 70% of jobs will require postsecondary education by 2018.
-The trend for Population with Bachelor's Degree or Higher is up and better from 2017 to 2018, with a reported increase of +0.05% within the County.
+The world is increasingly producing high‐skilled jobs, our region's ability to compete with workers and economies worldwide is dependent on having an educated workforce.
+According to the Georgetown Center on Education and Workforce, about 70% of jobs require postsecondary education by 2018.
+The trend for Population with Bachelor's Degree or Higher is up and better from 2018 to 2019, with a reported increase of +0.05% within the County.